meops/laravel-populate/README.md

 php artisan db:populate User 10
 ```
 ### Create multiple records with custom data
 Specify any fields whose values should be overriden using the `-o` option with the format `field=value`.
-Multiple fields may be specified by providing multiple `-o` options.
+Multiple fields can be overriden by providing multiple `-o` options.
 ```php
 php artisan db:populate User -o email=me@example.com -o password=secret
 ```
+## Prerequisites
+Any model you wish to populate must have a factory defined.